goshiphq/goship-cms/content/blog/tips-and-tricks-on-using-goship.md

 **Damage protection –** whether you are shipping fragile contents or not, every package should have some form of damage protection.
 Packages can be damaged through a variety of factors such as dropping, compression, temperature changes, humidity, and air pressure.
 With all these risks, here are some preventative measures to save your package:

 * Cushioning – to protect the insides of your package, cushioning’s the answer.
-If you’re shipping multiple goods inside one package, think about using a box-in-box packaging or individually wrapping each item.
+If you’re shipping multiple goods inside one package, think about using box-in-box packaging or individually wrapping each item.
 This will save more space than shipping multiple packages and can reduce costs and damage.
 * Minimize empty space – the better fit the container is for the goods shipped, the less room there is for “rattling” of your contents.
 Moral of the story: minimize the empty space.
-* Quality packing materials – the quality of your box, cushioning and packing tape matter.
+* Quality packing materials – the quality of your box, cushioning, and packing tape matter.
 Be sure to inspect the quality of all before shipping your package

 LTL drivers will **not** provide straps for shipments to strap items to the pallet/handling unit.
 It is the responsibility of the shipper to prepare the shipment for the rigors of travel (shrink wrap, strapping, edge protectors, cushioning, etc.).
 Once the shipment is on the trailer, the driver will secure the pallet/handling unit to the trailer as required for safe travel.